-Vicarious Liability of Chat Bots
+Vicarious Liability of Chat Botsvicarious liability of chatbots

 The question of whether there should be vicarious liability for chatbots is a complex one.
 On the one hand, chatbots are increasingly being used to provide customer service and other essential services.
 As such, it is important to ensure that chatbots are used in a responsible and compliant manner.
 Vicarious liability could help to deter companies from using chatbots in a way that could harm customers.